Magento Guides

 Thus, schema markup for posts tells search engines that this is not a regular website

 While your store URLs constantly undergo different changes one thing often gets overlooked — URL rewrites.
-When you change the page location or start using higher-value keywords according to the Magento SEO checklist you need to direct visitors to a new URL.
+When you change the page location or start using higher-value keywords according to the you need to direct visitors to a new URL.

 That's exactly what you need the Magento 2 URL rewrites for.
 Today you'll learn everything about the topic and discover how to automatically handle URL rewrites in Magento.